mattpolzin/jsonapi-openapi-test-server/README.md

         This argument allows you to make API requests against a different server than the input OpenAPI documentation specifies for this test run.

         Not using this argument will result in the API server options from the OpenAPI documentation being used.
-  -p, --parser <parser>   Choose between the "stable" parser and a "fast" parser that is less battle-tested. (default: stable)
-        This argument is currently only applicable to JSON parsing.
-When decoding a YAML file, the argument is ignored as there is only currently one YAML parser to choose from.

-        Not using this argument will result in using the default stable parser.
   -h, --help              Show help information.
 ```